See the latest updates and full calendar on our website HERE.

 ) or John Cheney (

 For families new to Little League or for those moving up to levels of play within LGLL, we encourage you to take advantage of the resource available at our website and through the Little League Organization.
-As we head into a new season, parents and players will have questions about how the various levels within Little League are organized or what to expect from tryouts.

 THIS FREEFORM AREA WILL ALLOW US TO COMMUNICATE ABOUT ISSUES IMPORTANT TO LGLL AND ITS MEMBERS